A look at the Loveland Pass/I-70 area from "Cupid."

 Hiking Opportunities/Areas of Interest

-Hiking in and along the Front Range comes with its rewards.
-Trails in the area, high mountains and lower valleys, through dense forests and open meadows, across streams via footbridge or hopping, around every bend is always another opportunity for discovery and adventure.
-Sure trails along the Front Range can be packed with people and pets, trails themselves packed down with foot traffic or mountain bike tracks but with so many outlets for adventure so close to major civilian centers, who can argue this?
+Hiking along the Front Range comes with its rewards.
+Whether one is trail-running, exploring the high mountains and lower valleys, winding through forest and open meadows or burn area's, around every bend is always another opportunity for discovery and adventure.
+Sure trails along the Front Range can be packed with people, pets and mountain bikes but with so many outlets for adventure so close to major civilian centers, who can argue this?
 Hiking along the Colorado Trail

 There are certain aspects that simply must be understood and acknowledged.
-But when one has 50-80 mile vistas to deal with, watching trout dart from above in a crystral clear stream or hearing elk call out during the seasonal rut, can one REALLY complain about the 'seemingly' smaller aggravations of having to share the same trail with others?
+But when one has 50-80 mile vistas to deal with, watching trout dart from above in crystal clear stream or hearing elk call out during the seasonal rut, can one REALLY complain about the 'seemingly' smaller aggravations of having to share the same trail with others?
 I would hope not.
-And if so, then said people have more problems to worry about then coming across 13-20 some-odd people over a few mile stretch of trail.

 The following list is a few ideas and suggestions to look at or to explore while out and about.
 They range anywhere from a few hours commitment to a whole day.
 But regardless, all are deserving of our attentions and memories.
 ENJOY!